darien-schettler/nanochat/INTERVIEW_CHALLENGE.md

 If you're stuck on a bug:

-1. Re-read the notebook hints
+1. Re-read the notebook hints carefully
 2. Look for "BUG" comments in the code
-3. Check the symptom description
+3. Check the symptom description - what's the observable behavior?
-4. Compare with the `master` branch (but try not to peek!)
+4. Try printing tensor shapes and values
+5. Use the notebook's diagnostic cells
-5. Remember: The satisfaction of finding the bug is worth the struggle!
+6. Remember: The satisfaction of finding the bug is worth the struggle!

+**Need solutions?** See `SOLUTIONS.md` (but try not to peek too early!)

 ## 🎉 After Completion